What is a trademark Office Action?

 The timing of your Office Action response may involve some strategy worth discussing with your trademark counsel.
 For example, suppose a registration with a renewal coming due in less than 6 months is cited against your application.
 In this case, it may be worthwhile to defer the response.
 After a few months, check the status of the cited registration to see if a renewal has been filed.
 If not, you might be able to save the cost and hassle of preparing arguments.
 So delaying the response might help you avoid expensive legal arguments.

-How to respond to a Final Office Action
+How do you respond to a Final Office Action?

 If the examining attorney is not convinced by the arguments in your response to the non-final Office Action, a Final Office Action will be issued.
 Final Office Actions are fairly when marks are rejected on the basis of a likelihood of confusion or mere descriptiveness.
 Instead of repeating the same arguments, you will want to argue new or different points to respond to a final trademark Office Action more effectively.